Lyttian War: Civil War

 In Gortys the citizens were divided on the question of alliance and a civil war broke out in the city.
-The elder Gortynians remained loyal to Cnossus, while the younger Gortynians favoured the Lyttians.
+The elder Gortynians remained loyal to Knossos, while the younger Gortynians favoured the Lyttians.

 Aetolian intervention

-Taken by surprise by the sudden reverse, the Cnossians asked the Aetolian League for help.
-The Aetolians were already present in Cydonia and sent 1000 warriors as assistance.
+Taken by surprise by the sudden reverse, the Knossians asked the Aetolian League for help.
+The Aetolians were already present in Kydonia and sent 1000 warriors as assistance.